CarParts.com (NASDAQ:PRTS) Cut to Hold at BidaskClub

-In other CarParts.com news, Director Joshua L. Berman sold 60,000 shares of the firm’s stock in a transaction on Thursday, October 15th.
-The stock was sold at an average price of $12.85, for a total value of $771,000.00.
-Following the completion of the sale, the director now directly owns 119,492 shares of the company’s stock, valued at approximately $1,535,472.20.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CMO Houman Akhavan bought 4,000 shares of the business’s stock in a transaction on Friday, September 4th.
-The stock was bought at an average cost of $10.33 per share, with a total value of $41,320.00.
-Following the completion of the purchase, the chief marketing officer now directly owns 194,165 shares in the company, valued at $2,005,724.45.
+In other CarParts.com news, CMO Houman Akhavan purchased 4,000 shares of CarParts.com stock in a transaction that occurred on Friday, September 4th.
+The stock was purchased at an average price of $10.33 per share, with a total value of $41,320.00.
+Following the completion of the acquisition, the chief marketing officer now owns 194,165 shares of the company’s stock, valued at approximately $2,005,724.45.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, VP Alfredo Gomez acquired 2,660 shares of the stock in a transaction on Friday, September 4th.
+The shares were acquired at an average price of $10.06 per share, with a total value of $26,759.60.
+Following the purchase, the vice president now owns 129,143 shares in the company, valued at $1,299,178.58.
 The disclosure for this purchase can be found here.
-Over the last ninety days, insiders acquired 7,660 shares of company stock valued at $78,180 and sold 150,000 shares valued at $1,931,200.
-46.10% of the stock is owned by company insiders.
+Over the last 90 days, insiders bought 7,660 shares of company stock valued at $78,180 and sold 150,000 shares valued at $1,931,200.
+46.10% of the stock is currently owned by corporate insiders.

-Several institutional investors and hedge funds have recently modified their holdings of PRTS.
-UBS Group AG acquired a new stake in shares of CarParts.com during the 2nd quarter worth about $77,000.
-Stratos Wealth Partners LTD. acquired a new stake in shares of CarParts.com during the 2nd quarter worth about $87,000.
-SG Americas Securities LLC acquired a new stake in shares of CarParts.com during the 2nd quarter worth about $100,000.
-Meeder Asset Management Inc. acquired a new stake in shares of CarParts.com during the 3rd quarter worth about $100,000.
-Finally, Silvant Capital Management LLC acquired a new stake in shares of CarParts.com during the 3rd quarter worth about $111,000.
-35.14% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors have recently added to or reduced their stakes in the company.
+UBS Group AG bought a new stake in shares of CarParts.com in the second quarter worth $77,000.
+Stratos Wealth Partners LTD. bought a new stake in shares of CarParts.com in the 2nd quarter worth about $87,000.
+SG Americas Securities LLC acquired a new stake in shares of CarParts.com in the 2nd quarter valued at about $100,000.
+Meeder Asset Management Inc. bought a new position in shares of CarParts.com during the third quarter worth about $100,000.
+Finally, Silvant Capital Management LLC acquired a new position in CarParts.com in the third quarter worth about $111,000.
+Institutional investors own 35.14% of the company’s stock.

 CarParts.com, Inc, together with its subsidiaries, operates as an online provider of aftermarket auto parts and accessories primarily in the United States and the Philippines.
 It offers collision parts, such as parts for the exterior of an automobile; mirror products; engine parts comprising engine and chassis components, as well as other mechanical and electrical parts; and performance parts and accessories to individual consumers through its network of e-commerce Websites and online marketplaces.